KyleMaas/ssb-dht-invite/README.md

 ### `use({seed, feed})` (async)

 *Used internally by this plugin to exchange the invite code over RPC*.
 Don't bother about this.

+This API is called remotely by a trusted-or-untrusted peer who wants to "claim" an invite and make us follow them.
+The remote peer claims the invite by passing it ("seed") alongside the remote peer's id ("feed").

 ### `channels()` (source)